PreLeyZero/exotic-industries/other/convention.md

 - **Molten metal:** `ei_liquid_gold`
 - **Hot lead:** `ei_liquid_lead:hot`

 All other prototypes f.e. for subgroups and categories are named the same way.
-When a recipe category is only associated with one machine then the machine name will be used with a `crafting_` tag before.
+When a recipe category is only associated with one machine then the machine name will be used.
 Categories for multiple entities like advanced-smelting use collective terms instead.

-- **Crafting category for one machine:** `ei_crafting_arc-furnace`
+- **Crafting category for one machine:** `ei_arc-furnace`
 - **Collective terms:** `ei_advanced_crafting`

 Functions will be named using `_` f.e. `ei_tech_scaling`.
 Files containing these scripts will follow the same convention.